Tikabsic/Tikabsic/README.md

 <h1 align="center">Hi 👋, I'm Jakub!</h1>
-<h3 align="center">A self-taught, passionate C#/.NET developer from Poland.
+<h3 align="center">A self-taught programmer from Poland.
 I write applications in C#/.NET and am an ambitious programmer with a passion for creating applications and a penchant for learning new technologies.
 My goal is to master C#/.NET to the greatest extent possible.</h3>

 - 🔭 I’m currently working on [Kitchelp - Restaurant integration system](https://github.com/Tikabsic/Kitchelp)